90shml-bot/Pokedex-Project/README.md

 - Viewing detailed stats, types, abilities, evolutions, and more
 - Responsive design for mobile and desktop

-(Replace this section with more specific features from your project, e.g., offline support, favorites, etc.)
+What I personally really like about this project is how you can see the actual id number of each Pokemon matches their Pokedex number.
+Just a small detail I added.

 ## Technologies Used

-- Frontend: [e.g., React, HTML/CSS/JS, Flutter, etc.]
+- Frontend: [e.g. HTML/CSS/JS, etc.]
 - API: [PokeAPI](https://pokeapi.co/)
-- Other libraries/tools: [e.g., Axios/Fetch, Redux, Tailwind CSS, etc.]